ISFA’s competitions run in line with ISFA’s overarching aim of “delivering football enjoyment for boys and girls in the

 Changes for 2022-23 are in bold italics

 1. CONTROL: These Competitions shall be managed and controlled by the Executive Committee of the Independent Schools Football Association.

 2. ELIGIBLE SCHOOLS: All Schools who are Full or Associate Members of the Independent Schools Football Association shall be eligible to apply for entry.
 However, ISFA reserves the right to refuse entry to any school if, in ISFA’s opinion, that school’s participation is not beneficial to the competition or ISFA.

 Full-Time Academic Education

-1. Players must be full members of the named school and must take a full part in the school’s academic curriculum for the full academic year.
+1. Players must be full members of the named school and must be enrolled to take a full part in the school's academic curriculum for the full academic year.